MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ## Establish authentication

 To invoke an endpoint, you need a valid Microsoft Entra token.
-When you invoke an endpoint, Machine Learning creates a batch deployment job under the identity that's associated with the token.
+When you invoke an endpoint, Azure Machine Learning creates a batch deployment job under the identity that's associated with the token.

 - If you use the Azure Machine Learning CLI (v2) or the Azure Machine Learning SDK for Python (v2) to invoke endpoints, you don't need to get the Microsoft Entra token manually.
 During sign in, the system authenticates your user identity.
 It also retrieves and passes the token for you.
 - If you use the REST API to invoke endpoints, you need to get the token manually.